desmarais-patrick/notes-api-server-nodejs/DEV-NOTES.md

  - To be able to do updates on the client and server
  - To remember to be retro-compatible

+**Content types for create requests**
+@DataModel, @Router

+ - Do something with content type.
+ - What happens if ASCII characters are sent instead of UTF-8?

 ## Checklist